ManiBAJPAI22/ZK-match/README.md

    - Open your browser and go to: `http://localhost:3000`
    - Backend API runs on: `http://localhost:3001`

-### Production Deployment

-#### Frontend (Vercel)
-1. Push your code to GitHub
-2. Go to [vercel.com](https://vercel.com/) and create a new project
-3. Set root directory to `frontend/`
-4. Add environment variable: `REACT_APP_API_URL` pointing to your backend URL
-5. Deploy

-#### Backend (Render/Railway/Heroku)
-1. Deploy to your preferred platform (Render recommended for free tier)
-2. **Important:** Include the generated keys in your deployment or generate them during deployment
-3. Set environment variables as needed
-4. Update frontend API URL to point to your backend

 ## Architecture
 See `docs/ARCHITECTURE.md` for detailed diagrams, flowcharts, and developer notes.